 The New Work Permit System

 You’ll be pleased to know that once you’ve completed the above stages, the process gets easier.
-Once the school has successfully completed a work permit application, they will issue their foreign employee with a work permit.
-Applicants need this to apply for the Z visa in your home country.
+Once the school has successfully completed a work permit application, they will issue their foreign employee with a Notification of Foreigner Working Permit letter, which applicants need to apply for the Z visa in your home country.

 Prior to 2017, schools had to send the documents from China via post, making this a lengthy process.
-The new system simplifies this and allows employers to access and send foreigner work permits using the internet.
-Schools now instead send work permits directly to the visa centre at which the employee will apply for their visa.
-Visa centre staff must simply scan the permit’s unique barcode to check its authenticity.
-This new process speeds things up by a couple of weeks and makes preparing the visa application easier.
+The new system simplifies this and allows employers to access and send digital copies of the Notification of Foreigner Working Permit letter.
+Schools now instead send these directly to the visa centre at which the employee will apply for their visa.
+Visa centre staff simply scan the permit’s unique barcode to check its authenticity, speeding things up by a couple of weeks and making preparing the visa application easier.